pglet/website/docs/reference/controls/text.md

 slug: text
 ---

-Text is a component for displaying text.
+Text is a control for displaying text.

 ## Properties